hackhubafrica/Linux/block_microphone.md

 Reboot the System:

 Restart your computer for the changes to take effect:

-    bash

     sudo reboot

 Method 4: Physical Disconnection